camilablank/strange-dataset/README.md

+# Benchmarking Current LLMs on "I am a Strange Dataset"

+This is an extension of the paper "I am a Strange Dataset: Metalinguistic Tests for Language Models" by Thrush et. al. on frontier models as of 2025.
+The original README can be found below.

 # I am a Strange Dataset

 This is the repository for "I am a Strange Dataset: Metalinguistic Tests for Language Models".